-• Risk Assessment: Our internal audit team performs an annual risk assessment to help identify significant risks to the company and develops a related annual internal audit plan.
-This process begins by identifying risks through interviews with leaders across the organization and then ranking those risks in terms
+- Our internal audit team performs an annual risk assessment to help identify significant risks to the company and develops a related annual internal audit plan.
+This process begins by identifying risks through interviews with leaders across the organization and - o Risks are then ranking those risks in terms of their impact and likelihood.
+The output of this assessment is used to design the Internal Audit Plan for the coming year.